LorenzoBoccaccia/FaceMeshUdp/README.md

 # FaceMesh

 Python face-tracking app built on MediaPipe FaceLandmarker.
-Produces gaze/head-pose output with an optional overlay, capture tooling, a 9-point calibration workflow, and UDP forwarding.
+Produces gaze/head-pose output with an optional overlay, capture tooling, a 9-point calibration workflow, and UDP forwarding to OpenTrack.

 ## Install